Fernando-Balen/CS-340-Journal-Portfolio-Item/README.md

 **Challenges and Solutions**
 One of the challenges I faced was making sure all the different dashboard components, the filters, data table, and visualizations were communicating and updating correctly.
 To overcome this I took a simple approach: separating the data manipulation, view logic, and controller functionality into different components, this made it easier to manage the interactions.
 I also made good use of Dash's already built in functions like the call callback system to match the user’s inputs to the corresponding data updates and GUI changes.

+**Maintaining Readability and Adaptability:** Clear documentation, modular design, and meaningful names make code easier to manage.
+The CRUD module connected widgets to the database efficiently and can be reused in future projects.

+**Approach to Problem Solving:** I break tasks into smaller steps and design modular solutions.
+For the project, I focused on meeting project needs with user-friendly, scalable designs.

+**Role of Computer Scientists:** They solve problems and improve workflows with technology, helping companies like this project work more efficiently.